-With an ever-changing shoreline, Lake Anza in the Berkeley Hills can make you feel like you’re hiking around a lake in the Sierra: narrow paths, giant boulders, dense forest, and fewer people now that school’s back in session.
+With an ever-changing shoreline, Lake Anza in the Berkeley Hills can make you feel like you’re hiking around a lake in the Sierra: narrow paths, giant boulders, and dense forest.

 The trail, picnic areas, and beach facilities are easily accessible from the Lake Anza parking lot (free).
 Swimming from the beach is typically open through the end of October with lifeguards on duty through September 16.
 The beach requires a fee when lifeguards are present: $2.50 for children and seniors and $3.50 for adults.
 The beach is closed during the winter months, which will be listed on the East Bay Regional Park District website.
 All trails and picnic areas are dog-friendly.
 No dogs, alcohol, or glass containers are allowed inside the beach area.